 If you’re a theater lover looking to catch a show in the Big Apple, you don’t have to pay big bucks.
 TKTS booths are a great place to find discounted Broadway tickets and they can be found throughout the city.

-There are also online resources which often have great deals.
+There are also online resources that often have great deals.
 If all else fails, visiting the theater’s box office hours before the show can sometimes score you last-minute deals.

 Do your shopping on Canal Street